Download the Student Organization Handbook (PDF 362 KB)

 - Check into local and state regulations, as well as University policy.

 - Involve all segments of your group, not just the officers.
-People contribute to what
+People contribute to what they create.
+Get as many volunteers for your project as possible.
+Make sure they understand the cause and are willing to contribute their time and effort.

 - Determine your market: college students, community, parents, etc.